samson84/view-lib-comparison/client-svelte/README.md

 - The Svelte VSCode Extension provides a great a11y linter.
 E.g. It notifies if I try to apply an on:click event on a span.
 It must be a keyboard event too.

+- If you accidentally declare a component prop with `const`, it is hard to debug why the component is not changing.
+There is no proper error message is shown in this case.

 ### Language features

 - Component events look clean and handy, especially with event forwarding.
 On the other hand with large components it is a little bit hard to follow which events are forwarded.